-Few countries in the African region are on track to achieve the 2030 GTS targets.
-To accelerate attainment of the GTS goals, investments in well-functioning, equitable and resilient health systems built on a foundation of primary health care are critical to a suc-
+Few countries in the African Region are on track to achieve the 2030 GTS targets.
+To accelerate attainment of the GTS goals, investments in well-functioning, equitable and resilient health systems built on a foundation of primary health care are critical to a successful

 This funding gap is unlikely to shrink, resulting in a need to achieve more with constrained resources.
-As a response to the stalling progress the WHO and RBM Partnership to End Malaria launched the High Burden to High Impact (HBHI) approach in 2018, focusing on the 11 highest burden countries, ten of which are in the WHO African Region.
-The HBHI was designed around for response elements: i) translate political commitment into tangible actions; ii) use strategic information to drive impact; iii) implement the best global guidance; and iv) improve coordination of the national response.
+As a response to the stalling progress the WHO and RBM Partnership to End Malaria launched the high burden to high impact (HBHI) approach in 2018, focusing on the 11 highest burden countries, 10 of which are in the WHO African Region.
+The HBHI was designed around response elements: i) translate political commitment into tangible actions; ii) use strategic information to drive impact; iii) implement the best global guidance; and iv) improve coordination of the national response.

-To support countries to use data to guide investment and increase the impact of malaria control32, WHO has provided guidance to countries such as on the use of DHIS2 to improve routine health information systems, establish integrated malaria data repositories, and use data for decision on sub-national tailoring of malaria interventions.
+To support countries to use data to guide investment and increase the impact of malaria control32, WHO has provided guidance to countries such as on the use of DHIS2 to improve routine health information systems, establish integrated malaria data repositories, and use data for decision on subnational tailoring of malaria interventions^{33,34}.
 WHO, through the Global Malaria Programme, has launched a malaria surveillance assessment toolkit to identify malaria priorities at country level.
 The WHO African region faces several important threats against preventive and curative malaria interventions.
 ITNs are the most widely used malaria vector control tool at national levels.
 The currently distributed ITNs have a lifespan of approximately three years after which efficacy starts to decline35-37.
-Moreover, there are other factors that impact ITN use and retention at household level.
+Moreover, there are other factors at household level^{36,37}.
 The main challenge at country level is in identifying populations most in need of ITNs in moderate to high transmission areas, to avoid wasted distributions and promote equitable access at community levels.

 In addition, there are several biological threats stemming from malaria vector resistance to insecticides, the genetic mutation of parasites to avoid detection using routinely available diagnostic tools (HPR2 deletions)38-40, and resistance of the malaria parasite to artemisinin.
-With regards to ITNs, evidence suggests that pyrethroid-only ITNs are less effective in vector control compared to ITNs with combination active compounds (pyrethroid and piperonyl butoxide (PBO))41,42.
-The recent global malaria report shows increasing distribution of PBO nets in 2021 but these require further scaling up in areas with resistance and in moderate to high transmission areas in the African region.
+With regards to ITNs, evidence suggests that pyrethroidonly ITNs are less effective in vector control compared to ITNs with combination active compounds (pyrethroid and piperonyl butoxide (PBO))^{41,42}.
+The recent global malaria report shows increasing distribution of PBO nets in 2021 but these require further scaling up in areas with resistance and in moderate to high transmission areas in the African Region.
 There is limited granular data on the true extent of artemisinin resistance in African settings.

-There is an increasing threat of an urban invasive malaria vector namely Anopheles stephensi detected in Diibouti, Ethiopia, Sudan, Somalia and Nigeria.
+There is an increasing threat of an urban invasive malaria vector namely Anopheles stephensi detected in Djibouti, Ethiopia, Sudan, Somalia and Nigeria.
 This malaria vector poses a threat to malaria transmission in urban environments.
-Countries in the African region face challenges in detecting this vector species, and effective control as part of response to malaria in urban environments.
+Countries in the African Region face challenges in detecting this vector species, and effective control as part of response to malaria in urban environments.